marmelab/react-admin/docs/Inputs.md

 ## Hiding Inputs Based On Other Inputs

-You may want to display or hide inputs base on the value of another input - for instance, show an `email` input only if the `hasEmail` boolean input is ticked to `true`.
+You may want to display or hide inputs base on the value of another input - for instance, show an `email` input only if the `hasEmail` boolean input has been ticked to `true`.

 For such cases, you can use the approach described above, using the `<FormDataConsumer>` component.